wolfgangw/backports/README.md

 # dcp_inspect

 [dcp_inspect](https://github.com/wolfgangw/digital_cinema_tools_distribution/wiki/How-to-use-Digital-Cinema-Tools#wiki-dcp-inspect) is a tool for deep inspection and validation of digital cinema packages (DCP, SMPTE and Interop).
-This includes integrity checks, asset inspection, schema validation, signature and certificate verification and composition summarization.
+This includes integrity checks, asset inspection, schema validation, signature verification and certificate checks, and composition summarization.
 Basically anyone who needs to establish the validity of a digital cinema package can put [dcp_inspect](https://github.com/wolfgangw/digital_cinema_tools_distribution/wiki/How-to-use-Digital-Cinema-Tools#wiki-dcp-inspect) to good use.

 See the [Examples](https://github.com/wolfgangw/backports/wiki/Example-output-from-dcp_inspect) page for some of the things it can do.
-Also see [How to use Digital Cinema Tools](https://github.com/wolfgangw/digital_cinema_tools_distribution/wiki/How-to-use-Digital-Cinema-Tools)' section for [dcp_inspect](https://github.com/wolfgangw/digital_cinema_tools_distribution/wiki/How-to-use-Digital-Cinema-Tools#wiki-dcp-inspect).
+Also see [How to use Digital Cinema Tools](https://github.com/wolfgangw/digital_cinema_tools_distribution/wiki/How-to-use-Digital-Cinema-Tools).

 # Usage examples